NQBH/NQBH.github.io/_pages/about.md

 My Vietnamese full name is **Nguyễn Quản Bá Hồng**.
 My publication name as a scientist/mathematician is **Nguyen Quan Ba Hong**, or **Hong Quan Ba Nguyen**.
 I do not & will not use **Hong Nguyen** since there are too many Vietnamese girls with that name &, as a human being, a PDE-researcher also, I prefer the uniqueness in literally anything which I am interested about.
 I also have another name called by my family: **Nguyễn Quản Trung Nhân**, i.e., *"người trung thực"*, nhưng cũng có thể chỉ là *"kẻ trung bình"*.

 I no longer believe in the adjective *"professional"*.
 Now whatever I work on is considered as a pure love & hobby.
-Doing something as a hobby in a professional way is much better than doing some professional job as a hobby.
+Doing some hobby in a professional way is much better than doing some professional job as a hobby.
+Nevertheless, if you can do your professional job as a hobby in a professional way, then you win -- a true winner.

 I used to believe that Mathematics is my life & only Mathematics can be considered like that, but now, after having increased my awareness & perception, I realize that this idea & the old me are bullshit.
 I have negated many parts of myself to be able to move forward. *Why only work on something?
 To limit your mind or what?* Embrace yourself.
 Let this thirst/craving for the blood of knowledge invade us.
 Now I work on, as pure hobbies, a much wider horizon of different fields in science.